MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-date-ranges.md

 |2d 6h 30m|2 days 6 hrs 30 mins|
 |2d 6h 30m 56s 600ms|2 days 6 hrs 30 mins 56 secs 600 msecs|

 You can also enter a number, which will be automatically converted to a duration.
-The number you enter is converted according to the default unit of measure that has been specified for the duration field.
+The number you enter is converted according to the default unit of measurement that has been specified for the duration field.

-To see what unit of measure is being used in a duration field, enter a number and see which unit of measure it is converted to.
+To see what unit of measurement is being used in a duration field, enter a number and see which unit of measurement it is converted to.

-For example, if the unit of measure is hours, the number 5 is converted to 5 hrs.
+For example, if the unit of measurement is hours, the number 5 is converted to 5 hrs.

 ## <a name="see-also"></a>See Also
 [Working with [!INCLUDE[prod_short](includes/prod_long.md)]](ui-work-product.md)